-Director Maki introduced Ms. Kathryn Bocanegra, Director of Violence Prevention, Enlace Chicago, who offered insight from her background as a community health advocate.
+Director Maki introduced SPAC council member Ms. Kathryn Bocanegra, who offered insight from her background as a community health advocate.
 She expressed pride in serving on the Commission, as it engaged the community and victims of violence.
 Ms. Bocanegra said she hopes Commission members understood that safety and rehabilitation are often the desires of victims, rather than harsher penalties.
 She said she was especially pleased that trauma-informed recovery was the first recommendation in the final piece, and that de-incarceration strategies, local community justice coordinating councils, community capacity for treatment, and data accountability were included as well.